All about coffee

 For hygiene reasons, we do not take back coffee packaging that has already been opened.
 If there is something wrong with your coffee beans, it is best to write us a message.

-We are a small team of coffee enthusiasts and opened our own roastery in 2018.
-Aurore Ceretta, Mats Weller and Philip Weller founded the company together and are the owners.
+We are a small team of five coffee enthusiasts and opened our own roastery in 2018.
+Aurore Ceretta, Mats Weller, and Philip Weller founded the company together and are its owners.

-Nicolas Kittel joined later and take care of the roasting, training and marketing.
+Nicolas Kittel and Philipp Kasch joined later and take care of roasting, marketing, and the Günter Coffee Store.
 You can find out more on the About Us page.

-As Günter Coffee Roasters, we do not operate our own café.
-We stopped operating our café in Freiburg-Günterstal during the pandemic years.
+As Günter Coffee Roasters, we operate our own café in Freiburg's old town, the Günter Coffee Store at Merianstraße 8, 79104 Freiburg.

-Aurore Ceretta and Philip Weller, two of our owners, run Café Marcel in Freiburg's Stadtgarten.
-However, it is a separate company.
-Orders cannot therefore be picked up there and vouchers purchased via our shop on this site cannot be redeemed.
+Aurore Ceretta and Philip Weller, two of our owners, also run Café Marcel in Freiburg's Stadtgarten.
+However, this is a separate business.
+Therefore, orders cannot be picked up there, and vouchers purchased through our shop on this page cannot be redeemed there.

 We source our green coffee from many countries around the world along which the coffee belt extends.